awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/lambda-runtimes-component.md

 ## Requirements<a name="lambda-runtimes-component-requirements"></a>

-To deploy a component, you must meet the requirements for the component and its [dependencies](#lambda-runtimes-component-dependencies)\.
 This component has the following requirements:
 + <a name="core-device-lambda-function-requirements"></a>Your core device must meet the requirements to run Lambda functions\.
 If you want the core device to run containerized Lambda functions, the device must meet the requirements to do so\.
 For more information, see [Requirements to run Lambda functions](setting-up.md#greengrass-v2-lambda-requirements)\.

 ## Dependencies<a name="lambda-runtimes-component-dependencies"></a>